rrollins72/QMX-Serial-remote/README.md

 The remote display will connect to the QMX+ via the AUX serial port.

 The serial interface baud rate is set to 19200, with 8N1.
-This will need to be set up on the QMX using a USB serial port to control the menu system.
+This will need to be set up on the QMX+ using a USB serial port to control the menu system.
 Go to Main menu\>Configuration\>System config\>GPS & Ser.
 Ports: Serial 1 on AUX: ENABLED, Serial 1 baud: 19200.
 (Note: I tried using higher baud settings, but that resulted in a lot of missed data, so settled on 19200).